go-noisetls/noise_socket_spec/noise_socket.md

  - 2 byte Sub-message type
  - Contents

 The minimum field size is 4 bytes (0 bytes of field payload data).
 The total size of all fields must not exceed Ps - MACsize.

  Each Noise Socket implementation must support the following two message sub-types:
- 0: Padding
+ `0: Padding`
- 1: Data
+ `1: Primary data channel`

 The minimum field size is 4 bytes (0 bytes of field payload data).
 The total size of all fields must not exceed Ps - MACsize.